juliafsuzuki/202411-5Day-GenAI-Intensive_byGoogleKaggle-/README.md

 👋 Hello -

 I joined the 5-Day Gen AI Intensive course offered by Google + Kaggle.
-I've compiled all of the Kaggle notebooks that I created in this GitHub repository.
+I compiled all Kaggle notebooks I created for the course in this GitHub repository.

 About the course: https://rsvp.withgoogle.com/events/google-generative-ai-intensive